I-70 killer: Investigation

 The murders were conclusively linked after a St. Charles detective suspected a connection.
-All of the murders were committed with a .22-caliber firearm and the victims were usually petite, young women with long dark hair.
+All the murders were committed with a .22-caliber firearm and the victims were mostly petite, young women with long dark hair.
 Aside from the Wichita murders, all the victims were alone.
 All were shot in the back of the head.
 None of the scenes had any signs of sexual assault and while all stores were robbed, robbery appeared to be a secondary motive as all the stores were small specialty businesses, which did not have much money.
 The murders took place at slow times of day when the stores were deserted, such as after lunch or around closing time.
 Several of them were in strip malls near I-70.

-Based on witness testimonies, police strongly believe the murder weapon may have been an Intratec Scorpion pistol or an Erma Werke ET22 pistol.
-They have not, however, been able to rule out any other .22-caliber firearm models.
+Based on witness testimony, police strongly believe the murder weapon was an Intratec Scorpion pistol or an Erma Werke ET22 pistol, but have not definitively ruled out other .22-caliber firearm models.
 The ammunition used in the killings was .22-caliber CCI copper-clad lead bullets.
-The casings of the cartridges showed traces of jeweler's rouge.
-Midwest authorities linked the killer to the shootings in Texas in 1994, but Texas authorities were not convinced of a connection as different guns were used in each spree.
-Based on witness descriptions, investigators were able to produce two composite sketches of the killer and a physical description of the suspect.
-The I-70 killer was described as being a thin white man in his twenties or thirties, 5'7"-5'9" (1.70-1.75 m) tall, with lazy eyelids and sandy blond or reddish hair in 1992.
-During the initial investigation, two individuals were investigated and eliminated as suspects;
+The cartridges' casings showed traces of jeweler's rouge.
+Midwest authorities linked the killer to the 1994 shootings in Texas, but Texas authorities were not convinced of a connection, as different guns were used.
+Based on witness descriptions, investigators produced two composite sketches and a physical description of the killer.
+He was described as a thin white man in his twenties or thirties, 5'7"-5'9" (1.70-1.75 m) tall, with lazy eyelids and sandy blond or reddish hair.
+During the initial investigation, two men were investigated and eliminated as suspects: